Updated: Jul 3

 In the examples above, I mainly focused on the reader's investment based on characters vs. setting, but there are endless places you can use emotion through POV to accomplish the same thing.

 What I do want you to remember is that reading a novel is an emotional experience, and that should be your primary goal from the very beginning of the writing process.

 The best thing you can do is read through the beginnings of as many books as you can and try to determine how it makes you feel.
 What emotions is the author trying to get across?
 Are they even doing it successfully?
 Is a mood created immediately?
 And how does their choice of POV help make that happen?

 For instance, read the beginning paragraphs of a mystery novel.
 Is the reader involved with a character or does the POV keep them at a distance and make them merely "watch" a murder unfold, creating a sense of foreboding and ominousness—a technique that is so common in the genre.

 One final note on POV.
 You have probably heard a lot about "deep POV" or narrative "closeness" in the past.
-In most cases this is explained as writing to let your reader get lost in the character, and making them forget the author exists.
+In most cases, this is explained as writing to let your reader get lost in the character, and making them forget the author exists.
 But what deep POV comes down to is emotion, how emotionally invested readers are in your story.
 How well you have tapped into them then not breaking that connection.
-However, don't think that this isn't possible with a POV that distances the reader from the character—closeness can come with an emotional connection to plot and setting just as well.
-All POVs can be "Deep," but getting there requires not only choosing the perfect POV for your novel, but also understanding the other Levels of Show to come.
+However, don't think that this isn't possible with a POV that distances the reader from the character—closeness can come with an emotional connection to the plot and setting just as well.
+All POVs can be "Deep," but getting there requires not only choosing the perfect POV for your novel but also understanding the other Levels of Show to come.